mayoverse/arsenal/cran-comments.md

 This is a new version.
 In this version:

-* Fixed the warning in R-devel for PR#16223 (per Kurt's email).
+* Updated the R requirement to >= 3.4.0, and updated several dependencies' version requirements.

-* Closed about 20 bugs/feature requests.
+* Closed about 12 bugs/feature requests.

-* Moved knitr to "imports" instead of "suggests".

-* Added a website.

-* We updated documentation where appropriate.
+* Updated documentation where appropriate.

 ## Test environments

 * local Linux install: R 3.6.2
-* ubuntu 16.04 (on travis-ci): R devel, R 3.6.0 (release), R 3.5.3 (oldrel), R 3.4.2, R 3.3.1, R 3.2.3
+* ubuntu 16.04 (on travis-ci): R devel, R 4.0.0, R 3.6.3 (oldrel), R 3.6.2, R 3.4.2, R 3.4.0
 * Local Windows install (devel and release)

 ## R CMD check results